ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/03-complex-python.md

 So similar to our initial `make_dh_tool` function, we are creating a way to store data about DH tools.
 However, in this example we've created a class that has an initial method (which is really just a function!) that takes the argument we pass and assigns it to something called `self`.

 Self references the class **instance** that is created when you call a class, which is why `self` is the first argument to ***any*** function defined in a class.
 You can read more about [class scope here](https://docs.python.org/3/tutorial/classes.html#python-scopes-and-namespaces).

+Let's try making a more complex version of our DH tool class.

 ```python
 class DHTool: